Including Programs in Redox

 Dependencies

-Read this section to learn how to handle recipe dependencies.
+Read the Dependencies section to learn how to handle recipe dependencies.

 Update crates

-Read this to learn how to update crates on Rust programs.
+Read the Update crates section to learn how to update crates on Rust programs.

 Modifying an Existing Recipe